wcst/style/README.md

 ## Hi, there!
 *This is how we do it*
 ...kind of.
-The following is an overview of our general front end workflow here at [We Can't Stop Thinking](http://wcst.com).
-You will find a few design patterns, syntax rules, and code snippets that are the result of several years of trial and error.
+We often find ourselves in discussions about process, patterns, and styles.
+The team here at [We Can't Stop Thinking](http://wcst.com) is growing so we decided it was high time to compile our workflow into a write up.
+The following is an overview of our general development workflow and style guide(s).
+It should be regarded as an ever evolving entity (awesome alliteration and assertion, eh?).
+Included are a few choice design patterns, syntax rules, references, and code snippets that are the result of several years of trial and error (and error and error).

 ***